 An uninterruptible power supply (UPS) is an electrical apparatus that provides emergency power to a load when the input power source or mains power fails.
-A UPS differs from an auxiliary or emergency power system or standby generator in that it will provide near-instantaneous protection from input power interruptions, by supplying energy stored in batteries.
-The on-battery run-time of most UPS is relatively short (only a few minutes) but sufficient to start a standby power source or properly shut down the protected equipment.
-It is a type of continual power system.
+A UPS differs from an auxiliary or emergency power system or standby generator in that it will provide near-instantaneous protection from input power interruptions by supplying energy stored in batteries.
+The on-battery run-time of most UPS is relatively short (only a few minutes), but sufficient to start a standby power source or properly shut down the protected equipment.
+It is a type of continuous power system.

 Line Interactive UPS:

-This Type of UPS Take some small time (Typically 5ms) to changeover from mains to backup source.
-This type of UPS are used for single PC, or for house Backup.
+This type of UPS It takes some time (typically 5 ms) to change over from the mains to the backup source.
+This type of UPS is used for a single PC or for house backup.

-This Type of UPS Take no time to changeover from mains to backup source.
-This type of UPS are used for datacenter and big industries.
+This type of UPS Take no time to change over from the mains to the backup source.
+This type of UPS is used for data centres and large industries.

-This Type of UPS provide DC Output.
-This type of UPS are used for small gadgets, CCTV, Cordless phone, EPABX or special equipment.
+This type of UPS provides DC output.
+This type of UPS is used for small gadgets, CCTV, cordless phones, EPABX, or special equipment.